wvibe/vibe_coding/docs/utils/converter_voc2yolo.md

     [--voc-root /path/to/VOC] \
     [--output-root /path/to/output] \
     [--sample-count N] \
-    [--connect-parts] \
+    [--no-connect-parts] \
     [--min-contour-area AREA] \
     [--seed <SEED>]
 ```

 - `--years`, `--tags`, `--voc-root`, `--output-root`: Similar to `voc2yolo_detect_labels.py`.
 - `--sample-count`: (Optional) Randomly sample N images *total* across all specified splits.
 If not set, processes all images.
-- `--connect-parts`: (Optional) Connect disconnected parts of the same instance into a single complex polygon.
-When enabled, all disconnected parts of the same instance ID will be joined with straight lines to form a single polygon.
+- `--no-connect-parts`: (Optional) Disable the default behavior of connecting disconnected parts of the same instance into a single polygon.
+When this flag is not used (default behavior), all disconnected parts of the same instance ID will be joined with straight lines to form a single polygon.
 - `--min-contour-area`: (Optional) Minimum area threshold for contours (in pixels squared).
 Contours smaller than this value will be filtered out.
 Only applicable when processing segmentation masks.
 - `--seed`: (Optional) Seed for random sampling (default: 42).
 - ~`--skip-difficult`~: (Removed - Difficulty is not directly handled as class is from class mask).